My articles about DevOps

 How to disable a Nuget Feed in a .NET project

-Most of us use private Feeds in Nuget for storing our Nuget Packages.
-However, since some projects might have other security restrictions that others, it is possible that we want to disable some Feeds in our project, so that we do not have them as references.
+Most of us use private feeds in NuGet for storing our NuGet Packages.
+However, some projects might have stricter security restrictions that others, making it necessary to disable certain feeds to avoid using them as references.

-To do this “black-listing” of Feeds you can use the following configuration:
+To “blacklist” feeds, you can use the following configuration:

 Read the complete article